scverse/anndata/docs/fileformat-prose.md

 ### Sparse array specification (v0.1.0)

-* Each sparse array MUST be it's own group
+* Each sparse array MUST be its own group
 * The group MUST contain arrays `indices`, `indptr`, and `data`
 * The group's metadata MUST contain:
     * `"encoding-type"`, which is set to `"csr_matrix"` or `"csc_matrix"` for compressed sparse row and compressed sparse column, respectively.